maxvu/skeletal/README.md

   type( $type, $charset )    set 'Content-Type' to '$type; charset=$charset' length( $nBytes )          set 'Content-Length' to $nBytes

-  html( $html )              set body to file or string $html and set 'Content-Type' to 'text/html' json( $msg )               set body to encodable string or file and 'Content-Type' to 'application/json' text( $txt )               set body to file or string $txt and 'Content-Type' to text/plain' js( $js )                  set body to file or string $js and 'Content-Type' to 'application/javascript' css( $css )                set body to file or string $css and 'Content-Type' to 'text/css' download( $data, $name )   set body to file or string $data and 'Content-Disposition' to 'attachment; filename=$name'
+  html( $html )              set string $html and set 'Content-Type' to 'text/html' json( $msg )               set body to encodable string and 'Content-Type' to 'application/json' text( $txt )               set body to string $txt and 'Content-Type' to text/plain' js( $js )                  set body to string $js and 'Content-Type' to 'application/javascript' css( $css )                set body to string $css and 'Content-Type' to 'text/css' download( $data, $name )   set body to string $data and 'Content-Disposition' to 'attachment; filename=$name'

 ```